Anti-Portuguese sentiment

-Lusophobia or anti-Portuguese sentiment is hostility, racism, hatred, and/or discrimination toward Portugal, the Portuguese people or the Portuguese language and culture.
+Anti-Portuguese sentiment or Lusophobia is hostility, racism, hatred, and/or discrimination toward Portugal, the Portuguese people or the Portuguese language and culture.

 Etymology

 Like "Lusitanic", the word "Lusophobia" (lusofobia) derives from "Lusitania", the Ancient Roman province that comprised what is now Central and Southern Portugal and Extremadura, and "phobia", which means "fear of".
 The opposite concept is "Lusophilia".

 Brazil

 In the 19th century, the term lusofobia was often used to describe nationalist sentiments in Brazil, a former colony of the Portuguese Empire, with liberal politicians in Rio de Janeiro and Pernambuco advocating the reduction of Portuguese immigration and involvement in the Brazilian economy, although almost all of them were of Portuguese descent.

 In Rio de Janeiro, the "Jacobinos", a small national radical group, were the strongest opponents of the galegos, the Portuguese immigrants, who have always been the biggest ethnocultural community in Brazil.

 In the immediate aftermath of Pedro I of Brazil's downfall in 1831, the poor mixed-race and black people, including slaves, staged anti-Portuguese riots in Salvador.